facebook/watchman/README.markdown

 ##### empty

-Evaluates as true if the file exists, has size is 0 and is a regular file or directory.
+Evaluates as true if the file exists, has size 0 and is a regular file or directory.

     "empty"